Turkish COVID-19 vaccine starts Phase III trials

-Ankara currently administers vaccines developed by Sinovac (SVA.O), as well as by Pfizer (PFE.N) and Biontech (22UAy.DE).
-Turkey also granted an emergency use authorization for Russia's Sputnik V. People over 25 are eligible for the vaccine.
+Ankara currently administers vaccines developed by Sinovac, as well as by Pfizer and Biontech.
+Turkey also granted an emergency use authorization for Russia’s Sputnik V. People over 25 are eligible for the vaccine.

 “It is not clear how long this disease will go on and how much mutation it will go through.
 It is critical that we have our own vaccine against this disease,” Erdogan told an event to mark the inoculation of the first Phase III volunteer with the vaccine, which uses an inactivated virus.